Iqra-Junejo/CodeAlpha_FAQ_Chatbot/README.md

 ---

 ## 📌 Project Overview
-The chatbot is designed to automatically answer frequently asked questions (FAQs) about the CodeAlpha internship program.
+The chatbot is designed to automatically answer frequently asked questions (FAQs) about CyberSecurity.
 It uses a **keyword + fuzzy matching approach** for understanding queries, and provides responses from a predefined FAQ knowledge base.

 ---

 ## ✨ Features
-- 🧠 Answers internship-related FAQs
+- 🧠 Answers Cyber Security realted FAQs
 - 🔍 Handles typos/variations using Python’s `difflib`
 - 🎨 Interactive GUI built with Tkinter
 - ⚡ Quick and lightweight (no heavy libraries needed)